-If the candidate does not perform obstetrical procedures, or if the candidate does not perform gynecologic procedures, the minimum number and types of gynecological or obstetrical cases must be obtained from the additional sources listed below.
+If the candidate does not perform obstetrical procedures, or if the candidate does not perform gynecologic procedures, or if the candidate cannot meet the minimum number of cases from their current practice, the minimum number and types of gynecological or obstetrical cases must be obtained from the additional sources listed below.
 Regardless of the candidate's current practice or training, the examination will cover all 3 areas.
-Candidates who limit their practice to outpatient care only will not be eligible to sit for the oral examination.
+Candidates who limit their practice to outpatient care only will not be eligible for initial certification.